Welcome, Black Social Work Family!

 A little bit about our Executive Director...

-Carmen Reese Foster, DSW, LMSW, LSSW is currently the Interim Online MSSW Program Director, an Assistant Professor of Practice, and the Director of Alumni Affairs at the University of Tennessee College of Social Work.
+Carmen Reese Foster, DSW, LMSW, LSSW is currently an Assistant Professor at Belmont University.
+Prior to joining Belmont's faculty, she was the Interim Online MSSW Program Director, an Assistant Professor of Practice, and the Director of Alumni Affairs at the University of Tennessee College of Social Work.
 In 2018, she created the Coalition of Black Social Workers (CBSW) as a student organization at UTCSW and it has grown into a 501c3, where she serves as the Executive Director.
 The CBSW exists to engage, connect, and empower Black social work students and professionals.
 She is also the co-owner of Pieces Training and Consulting conducting trainings on Anti-Racism, trauma, social emotional learning, and cross-cultural engagement for churches, non-profits, and schools.
 Prior to transitioning into higher education, Dr. Reese Foster's practice experience focused on working with youth and families from marginalized communities.
 She received her DSW from the University of Alabama where her research focus was assessing the impact of race-based trauma and Covid-19 on the mental health of Black social work providers.
-While at Alabama, she was the 2022 winner of the 3MT (Three Minute Thesis Competition) for the Southern Region and will compete in the National Competition in December 2022.
-She is the first doctoral student from the University of Alabama to represent the university in the national competition.
+While at Alabama, she was the 2022 winner of the 3MT (Three Minute Thesis Competition) for the University of Alabama and the Southern Region of Graduate Schools.
+She represented the Southern Region at the North American competition, where she competed against finalists from the US, Canada, and Mexico.
 Dr. Reese Foster obtained her BA from The University of North Carolina at Chapel Hill, her MSW from the University of Maryland, Baltimore.

 Dr. Reese Foster is a proud wife and mother.
-She and her husband have three children and reside in Nashville, TN.
+She and her husband of 20 years have three children (and a boxer doodle) and reside in Nashville, TN.